 From the Dutch colonial era, you’ll find plenty of old coins, Dutch porcelain, chandeliers, and silverware.
 From modern culture, you’ll find rotary telephones, cameras, and LPs.
 From traditional Indonesian communities, you’ll find Javanese puppets, batik, and Balinese carvings.

-You'll find a few dedicated, one-product shops.
-An air-conditioned shop in the middle of the stretch sells rare vinyls.
+You'll find a few dedicated, one-product shops for items like cameras and vinyl.
 A number of stalls on one end of Jalan Surabaya sell secondhand luggage.
 And for some reason, there is a glut of accessories salvaged from ships, from portholes to diving helmets.

 Many of Jalan Surabaya’s antique sellers trace the origins of their trade to itinerant antique sellers in the old city around Fatahillah Square.
 As their numbers grew, the need for a permanent place for these sellers grew as well.